neildunlop/simplejava/Readme.md

 	mvn -f git-repo/pom.xml -DskipTests=false package
 ```

-If you know your maven says that we want to package the application defined in the top level pom of our git-repo resource and we want to make sure the tests are run.
+If you know your maven, this says that we want to package the application defined in the top level pom of our git-repo resource and we want to make sure the tests are run.

 ###Executing our Build Pipeline